- What kinds of people are enrolled in the Doctoral Program?

-In addition, applicants are encouraged to submit any documentation that they feel will allow the Admissions Committee to understand better their record of accomplishments and leadership capabilities.
+In addition, applicants are encouraged to submit any documentation that they feel will allow the Admissions Committee to understand better their record of accomplishments.
 Applicants should not feel constrained by the information requested in the application packet.

 Students without graduate-level training are rarely admitted directly into the doctoral program.
 However, currently enrolled MPA/MUP students, or students without master's preparation may be considered for provisional admittance.

 Current first year Wagner MPA/MUP students who wish to be considered for the doctoral program must submit a formal application by the December application deadline.
 These students may be granted provisional admission to the Doctoral Program.
 They must pass the doctoral research methods course with a grade of B or better in the fall of their second year, and the Preliminary Qualifying Exam (PQE) the following spring.
 Upon completion of the Master's degree and successful completion of these two requirements, students would be admitted to the doctoral program as a second-year student.

-Because this is a "research degree," prior quantitative coursework and/or strong quantitative GRE scores are recommended for this program.
-All students are required to take courses in both qualitative and quantitative methods and to gain expertise in two areas of research methodology during their course of study.
+Because this is a research degree, prior quantitative coursework and/or strong quantitative GRE scores are recommended for this program.
+All students are required to take courses in both qualitative and quantitative methods and to gain expertise one theoretical framework (such as microeconomic theory) during their course of study.

 The program admits approximately 5 students to the Doctoral Program each year.
 This comprises a little less than 5 percent of the applicants.

 The application review process begins immediately following the December submission deadline.
-Decisions are typically sent by late March.
+Decisions are typically sent by early March.

 Deferrals are granted only in rare instances.
 To seek a deferral, send a letter indicating your reason and your intended semester of enrollment to the Assistant Director of the Doctoral Program.
 In those few cases when a deferral is granted, a deposit is required.